RoamGuru Roam Guru

 How to do it right: Come early.
 I'm talking 8 AM early, when the artists on Place du Tertre are setting up their easels and the cafés are just unlocking their doors.
 The view from the basilica steps—Paris spreading out below in morning light—is one of the city's best free experiences.
 The interior is less interesting than the exterior, but the dome climb offers panoramic views that rival the Eiffel Tower for a fraction of the cost and hassle.

 The hidden side: Walk past Place du Tertre into the residential streets behind.
 Rue de l'Abreuvoir, Rue des Saules, and the vineyard (yes, there's a vineyard) feel like a village that happens to have a world-famous monument attached.
-The Moulin de la Galette, a working windmill turned restaurant, is touristy but occupies a genuinely historic site where Renoir painted his famous dance scene.
+The Moulin de la Galette, a working windmill turned restaurant at 83 Rue Lepic, occupies a genuinely historic site where Renoir painted his famous dance scene.

 The Unexpected: Attractions Beyond the Checklist